sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   0 - (HEALTHATTESTATION\_CERT\_RETRI_UNINITIALIZED): DHA-CSP is preparing a request to get a new DHA-EncBlob from DHA-Service
 -   1 - (HEALTHATTESTATION\_CERT\_RETRI_REQUESTED): DHA-CSP is waiting for the DHA-Service to respond back, and issue a DHA-EncBlob to the device
--   2 - (HEALTHATTESTATION\_CERT\_RETRIEVAL_FAILED): A DHA-EncBlob could not be retrieved from the DHA-Service for reasons other than discussed in the DHA error/status codes
+-   2 - (HEALTHATTESTATION\_CERT\_RETRIEVAL_FAILED): A valid DHA-EncBlob could not be retrieved from the DHA-Service for reasons other than discussed in the DHA error/status codes
 -   3 - (HEALTHATTESTATION\_CERT\_RETRI_COMPLETE): DHA-Data is ready for pick up

 <a href="" id="forceretrieve"></a>**ForceRetrieve** (Optional)